-- Separate EOD Focal Point, SO IED Threat Mitigation (IEDTM) and SO EOD; - Separate EOD Focal Point and combined SO IEDTM and EOD; - Combined EOD Focal Point and SO IEDTM with a separate SO EOD; - Combined EOD Focal Point and SO EOD with a separate SO IEDTM; - Combined EOD Focal Point, SO IEDTM and SO EOD.
+- Separate EOD Focal Point, SO C-IED and SO EOD; - Separate EOD Focal Point and combined SO C-IED and EOD; - Combined EOD Focal Point and SO C-IED with a separate SO EOD; - Combined EOD Focal Point and SO EOD with a separate SO C_IED; - Combined EOD Focal Point, SO C-IED and SO EOD.

-The requirements for the named Staff Assistants24 (SA) will be mission dependent and can be combined and / or done by the SO.
+The requirements for the named Staff Assistants23 (SA) will be mission dependent and can be combined and / or done by the SO.
 Within such a reduced EOD HQ element, a liaison officer(s) (LO) for the U2, U3/U5, U7 and possibly even the U9 branches needs to be identified.

-Model C - In several nations, EOD capabilities fall under the engineer function.
+Model C - In several nations, EOD capabilities fall under the engineer's function.
 EOD assets are limited in a theatre of operation, especially in large AO, where EOD activities cannot be disconnected.
-Such TCC should reference the UN Peacekeeping Military Engineering Unit Manual.
+Such TCC should reference the 2020 UN Engineers and Counter Explosive Threat Search and Detect Unit Manual.
 This model can be designed so that at each level of command, a senior military engineer officer with his mission-tailored branch will serve as the EOD focal point and advisor to the UN commander.
 Both technical and tactical commanders involved in EOD operations all share a collective responsibility regarding EOD planning and execution.
 They should be integrated in cross-functional teams and should participate in appropriate planning groups.
 The senior military engineer officer should ensure that the EOD assets and capabilities are recognised and properly employed in accordance with the risk, threat assessment and mission mandate.